quickwit-oss/benchmarks/engines/loki/README.md

 - deep dive https://taisho6339.gitbook.io/grafana-loki-deep-dive
 - sizing the cluster https://grafana.com/docs/loki/latest/setup/size/

-## Context

-It is hard to compare Quickwit with Loki for several reasons:
-- Loki should be fast on ingestion but slow when searching the needle in the haystack or when doing analytics.
-Quickwit is slower on ingestion (because of indexing) and is faster on search and analytics.
-- the Query Language is very different.
-As a consequence, we will compare Loki and Quickwit only on very basic queries.

-## Goals

-We want to compare Loki and Quickwit on:
-- CPU, RAM, disk usage
-- Volume query on a time window (like the one in the explore view)
-- Query all on a given label or set of labels
-- Query a very frequent keyword
-- Query a rare keyword (needle in the haystack)

 ## Prerequisites

 - You should have downloaded the generated logs dataset.